-Location: Healy Road: .20 mile East of the intersection of Route 31 (Dresser Hill Road)
+Location: Healy Road: .20 mile East of the intersection of Route 31 (Dresser Hill Road) and Healy Road.
+There is a small parking lot on the Northern side of the road by the kiosk.

 Length: .625 mile roundtrip to the knoll, several miles with an extended hike